fma2/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

 ##QUIZ
 * Explain which tabs support the following actions and how.
   * Realtime editing of HTML and CSS

+Elements & Sources

   * Javascript Debugging
   * Performance Optimization

 * What's the quick key for your OS to spawn the Dev Tools inspector?

+Cmd + Alt + i

 * Go to http://www.postmachina.com/ and analyze and tweak this nicely designed page.
   * What is the current background color for the page?
 (Surprisingly, it's not just black!)